 - A course with a dedicated course community only available to students of that course, all within a larger community!
 A Mighty Network is the only platform where you can deliver a course and dedicated course community together.

 - A course with content only.
 On par with other Mighty Networks alternatives, you still have the option to turn off comments and community and just offer course content in a Mighty Network too.

 Mighty Networks makes it really easy to add your brand to your course, giving it your own personal touch.
 With a Mighty Network, it’s easy to set up an intuitive and streamlined home for your brand on the web.
 Plus, your members will be able to access an easy-to-use native app on their mobile devices at any time.
 No coding required.

 Course content flexibility.
 When it comes to online courses, Kajabi offers a variety of course content structures.
 You can set up courses with text, files, photos and videos (hosted on the platform Wistia); engage students with quizzes and polls; and deliver online courses by dropping them all at once, dripping them out by date, or requiring a student to finish a prior lesson first.

 Marketing your online courses or memberships.
-Where Kajabi really makes its mark is on how it lets instructors market and sell their courses with robust marketing tools to deliver email campaigns, welcome flows, weekly updates, and more; marketing landing pages to create email waitlists or sell exclusive “windows” for purchase; and checkout and payments that support multiple currencies around the world.
+Where Kajabi really shines is in how it lets instructors market and sell their courses with robust marketing tools to deliver email campaigns, welcome flows, weekly updates, and more; marketing landing pages to create email waitlists or sell exclusive “windows” for purchase; and checkout and payments that support multiple currencies around the world.

-No community.
-While Kajabi offers a web-only online forum, it’s ultimately a one-note solution.
-It’s why the vast majority of Kajabi instructors use Facebook groups for their online courses or Kajabi memberships, which have issues of their own.
+Limited community.
+While Kajabi offers a web-only online forum, it’s basically just a discussion board.
+It’s so limited that the vast majority of Kajabi instructors use Facebook groups for their online courses or Kajabi memberships, which have issues of their own.
 There aren’t events, live streaming, or the many other engagement features you get with Mighty Networks.